 I moved away from the Portland area about 20 years ago – yikes!
-I’ve returned annually to visit friends and family, but I had lost touch with the local food and drink scene every time I return.
-Growing up, it was mostly breweries and lobster shacks and now it’s a foodie destination.
+I return annually to visit friends and family, and enjoy keeping up with the local food and drink scene every time I return.
+Growing up, it was mostly breweries and lobster shacks and now it’s a true foodie destination.
 When friends travel to Maine they ask for my recommendations.
-The city has become even cooler since I moved away.
-Since I was returning home for a visit in October 2019, I wanted to find the best cocktail bars in Portland, Maine with my husband, including a brand new one to the city.
+I keep this list updated frequently.
+My most recent trip back was in August 2022.
+I wanted to share some of the best cocktail bars in Portland, Maine with my husband, including a brand new one to the city.
 (I also got a sneak peek at another bar opening in November 2022.)
 Also, if you landed on this post looking for the other Portland, I have a guide on that as well.
 Please enjoy my picks for the best bars in Portland, Maine!